Div. 1 /Hirsch Rules - Effective June 1, 2022

 In the case of a runner from home plate the umpire will make a starting line 2 meters behind the extension of the 3rd base foul line.
 Hirsch will no longer use the OOPS LINE previously marked between home plate and first base.
 Exit base path asap to avoid interference.

 9.4 Any player that has received a courtesy runner cannot run for any other player in the game.

 H10 BAT TESTING

-10.2 Use of altered bat - the player and the coach are suspended from the league for the remainder of the season as per the SPN rule book.
+10.2 Use of altered/illegal bat - During Playoffs the player and the coach are suspended from the league for the remainder of the season as per the SPN rule book.

 H11 UMPIRE REMOVAL of Player or Coach

 The 1st time a player is ejected it will be for the remainder of the game being played.
+Hirsch coordinator must be notified immediately with reason of removal.
 No additional discipline will be applied.

 H12 MERCY RULE